1 Hour / 1 CE

 • Intended Audience

-This training is designed for experienced mental health and legal professionals who are directly involved in competency restoration within jail settings.
-It is tailored for those working at the intersection of clinical care and the legal system, particularly in environments such as jails, forensic hospitals, or state-run facilities.
-The training is also suitable for professionals who are considering or beginning to implement jail-based restoration programs.
+This training is designed for mental health and legal professionals who are directly involved in competency restoration, particularly those working at the intersection of clinical care and the legal system.
+It is suitable for individuals engaged in or planning to implement jail-based restoration programs, as well as those responsible for navigating the complex demands of both clinical and legal responsibilities in forensic settings.

 • Legal professionals (e.g., attorneys, judges) involved in competency restoration